tshanedc/bikesharing_finalproject/newReason.md

 ## RECOMMENDATIONS FOR FUTURE ANALYSIS
 Exploring and visualizing the data confirmed our hypothesis *** that overall bike usage will continue to grow and that there are many ways to incentivize casual riders to convert to become a bike sharing member  ***.

-****Plenty of hypothesis and assumptions were established for the riders and the service.
-However all those ideas that we thought to be rational (or were thought to have a corelation) turned out to be flawed after the analysis.****

 The analysis confirms that member riders initiate trips more during weekdays than weekends, casual members explore more the 'point of interest' areas than the member riders.
 Riders, in general, ride less during winter than summer.

-A hypothesis that corelating annual growth of memberships by station could potentially predict future stations based on location features such as nearby shopping, schools, restaurants and entertainment availability was difficult to investigate for lack of time, but could prove significant in the future.
+A hypothesis that corelating annual growth of memberships by station location could reasonably predict future stations based on locations with features such as nearby shopping, schools, restaurants and entertainment.
+Availability of way to locate this data from geolocation information from Google Maps and incorporate this option was difficult to explore for lack of time in this project, but could prove significant in the future.

 The predictability seen in the data makes it easier for the bike sharing service investors and stakeholders to make solid decisions to maintain and grow the current market.

-Considering a pandemic scenario, the evidence seen in the analyis of rider behavior during COVID19, suggests an opportunity area for the service maximization could be:
+Considering a pandemic scenario, from the evidence seen in the analyis of rider behavior during COVID19, it suggests an opportunity area for the service maximization could be:

 - Explore the establishment of a contingency plan where some resources can be saved, for example:
 - Explore the adjustment of membership costs in order to expand enrollment,